realm/realm-studio/README.md

 Once it has - this section should contain links from where it can be downloaded and installed.

+## Running

+Start the application running:

+    electron ./build/main.bundle.js

+### Parameters

+The application has support for some parameters that can be supplied when starting it:

+- The `DISPLAY` environment variable can be set to the index of the display that windows should be created on.

 ## Developing

 Check out this git repository.